minektur/bashcpio/README.md

 what I'll be using

 *   This is terribly insecure - a malicious archive could write over anything that the user you run this as has write access to.
+Hm - chroot to this dir?

 *   Perms will be maintained, but not ownership?  since I'm going to be building single user chroots... hm well, tbd